SitePen/dgrid/README.md

     Editor({/* column definition here */}, TextBox)

-Additionally, arguments can be passed to the widget by specifying a `widgetArgs` property in the column definition.  `widgetArgs` may be a simple object, but it can also be a function, for cases where widget initialization parameters may depend on context.
-In the latter case, the function will be passed the object represented by the current row, and should return an args object which will be passed to the widget constructor.
+Additionally, arguments can be passed to the widget constructor by specifying a `widgetArgs` property in the column definition.  `widgetArgs` may be a simple object, but it can also be a function, for cases where widget initialization parameters may depend on context.
+In the latter case, the function will be passed the data object for the current row, and should return an args object which will be passed to the widget constructor.

 By default, Editors will always be active.
 However, a third argument may be